Read Time: 7 minutes

 A light green background with dark blue text containing a header of the top review sites and then a bulleted list.

 According to our previous research, more than three-quarters of consumers leaving critical reviews expect the business to respond to them.
-Furthermore, 87 percent of consumers express a willingness to change a negative review depending on how the business responds.
+Furthermore, 87 percent of consumers are willing to change a negative review depending on how the business responds.

 It pays dividends to respond to reviews, particularly negative ones.
 Not only does responding to reviews enhance customer satisfaction and customer lifetime value, but it also shows prospective consumers that you care about and address client sentiments and concerns.